-Cisco Small Business Family of Wireless Access Points
+Cisco Small Business Series of Access Points

-The Cisco Small Business WAP121 Access Point is a wallmount, single-radio 2.4GHz device that can handle 16 active 802.11n wireless clients, includes a Fast Ethernet port, allows up to 4 access pointss and 40 active clients per cluster, and supports data rates of 300 Mbps.
-Cisco's WAP125 is a general-purpose desktop 802.11ac wireless AP that features a Gigabit Ethernet port with Power over Ethernet (PoE), provides performance up to 867 Mbps, handles 10 active clients, and works with Cisco's FindIT Network Management platform for easy setup and control.
-Cisco's WAP131 is a desktop dual-band 2.4/5 GHz 802.11n access point that can handle 16 active clients on each radio for up to 32 clients, includes a GE interface, and delivers throughput of 300 Mbps for each radio.
-The WAP131 Wireless-N does not allow AP clustering.
-The Cisco Small Business WAP150 is a general-purpose Wave 1 dual-radio AC/n AP that includes a one Gbit Power over Ethernet (PoE) port and can handle up to 16 clients per radio with 867 Mbps performance for AC clients and 300 Mbps for 802.11n devices.
-The Cisco WAP1501 allows four APs per cluster.
+Cisco's Small Business WAP121 Access Point is a wall-mountable, single-radio 2.4GHz device able to handle 16 802.11n wireless clients, has a Fast Ethernet interface, permits up to four AP devices and 40 active clients per cluster, and can handle data rates of up to 300 Mbps.
+The Cisco Small Business WAP125 is an entry-level desktop 802.11ac Wi-Fi access point that features a Gigabit Ethernet LAN port with PoE, delivers performance as high as 867 Mbps, supports 10 active users, and can be used with Cisco's FindIT Network Management platform for simple configuration and control.
+Cisco's Small Business WAP131 is a desktop dual-band 2.4/5 GHz 802.11a/b/g/n wireless access point able to support 16 active clients on each radio for a total of up to 32 clients, features a Gigabit Ethernet LAN interface, and delivers throughput of up to 300 Mbps for each radio.
+The WAP131 Wireless-N does not support AP clustering.
+Cisco's Small Business WAP150 is a value-priced Wave 1 dual-radio AC/n wireless access point that features a one Gbit Power over Ethernet (PoE) port and can support up to 16 clients per radio with 867 Mbps throughput for 802.11ac devices and 300 Mbps for 802.11n clients.
+The Cisco Small Business WAP150 allows four APs for each cluster.